Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Hualien Travel Tips

 2024 Update: On April 3, 2024, a huge earthquake struck the Hualien region.
-Taroko Gorge is heavily damaged and Taroko Gorge remains totally closed to visitors.
-It is expected that the gorge will be closed for six months to a year.
+Taroko Gorge is heavily damaged and Taroko Gorge remains indefinitely closed to visitors.
+It’s still possible to drive a car through the gorge, but the road is only open at certain times every day and you won’t be able to stop anywhere.

-– Book your train from Taipei to Hualien up to 28 days in advance.
-The train often sells out, especially on weekends/holidays, and especially the faster express train.
+- Book your train from Taipei to Hualien up to 28/29/30 days in advance for weekday/Saturday/Sunday trips.
+The train often sells out, especially on weekends/holidays.
 Here’s my train booking guide.

 - Read my Taiwan travel tips and favorite places to visit in Taiwan.